How To Create a Map in Minecraft

 How to Use the Map

 You crafted an “empty map” and are ready for your next adventure.
-The problem is the map is blank and that’s not helpful to you at all.
-But remember that unique Minecraft mechanic that allows you to create the map as you explore?
+But hold on, the map is blank, and that’s not helpful to you at all.
+Remember that unique Minecraft mechanic that allows you to create the map as you explore?
 It’s time to fill in that map of yours.

 To use the map, equip it from your inventory.
-Once you do, you’ll notice lines appear on that previously blank piece of yellowed paper.
+Once you do, right-click as if you were using a crafting table.
+You’ll notice lines appear on that previously blank piece of yellowed paper.
 Your map is coming together right before your eyes.

-Once you use the map, it won’t be labeled as an “empty map” anymore.
+Once you use the map, it won’t be called an empty map anymore.
 Instead, the game assigns it a number so that you can differentiate between filled maps and empty ones.

 How to Expand the Map